 Did you know that many bats enjoy eating fruits?
 They are called frugivore bats.

-One night, while flying around without any particular purpose (to be honest he had one, but he forgot it), GrandPaBat found an exceptional 🍎tree in a small, beautiful garden (like there are so many in Transylvania).
+One night, while flying around without any particular purpose (to be honest, he had one, but he had forgotten it), GrandPaBat found an exceptional 🍎 tree in a small, beautiful garden (like there are so many in Transylvania).

 GrandPaBat could not resist tasting the apples.
 And they were so good …

 After satisfying his apple craving, GrandPaBat faced the following dilemma: how to let his group know about the apple tree without attracting other colonies?
 He could not leave the tree as he was sure he would not remember the way back.

 The second part of the dilemma: what if the colony would not believe him and would not bother flying to the tree as they are mostly vampire-ish.
 GrandPaBat felt so sad about the whole situation that he started to cry.
 Have you ever heard a bat crying?

 The AnonymousBat (aka VPN server) saved the day.
 He was flying around when he heard GrandPaBat (the VPN client) crying.
 And he presented the solution: he used some leaves to wrap an apple (a kind of encryption) to protect it from prying eyes and flew back to the cave.
 He unwrapped the apple (decrypted it) and presented the evidence to the colony.
 Not long after, the AnonymousBat, TomBat, PonyBat, and the others joined GrandPaBat to the rare apple tree.

 A VPN for Mac is a VPN connection that can be established from a Mac computer to a VPN server.